 Our ability to continue as a going concern is dependent upon obtaining the necessary financing to complete further exploration and development activities and generate profitable operations from our oil and natural gas interests in the future.
 Our current operations are dependent upon the adequacy of our current assets to meet our current expenditure requirements and the accuracy of management's estimates of those requirements.
 Should those estimates be materially incorrect, our ability to continue as a going concern will be impaired.
-Our financial statements for the three months ended March 31, 2021 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
+Our financial statements for the three months ended March 31, 2022 have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
 We have incurred a history of operating losses and negative cash flows from operations.
 Therefore, there is substantial doubt about our ability to continue as a going concern.

-At March 31, 2021, we had approximately \$6,293,000 in cash and cash equivalents compared to \$11,708,000 at December 31, 2020, which does not include any restricted funds.
-Our working capital (current assets minus current liabilities) was \$4,854,000 at March 31, 2021 and \$11,812,000 at December 31, 2020.
+At March 31, 2022, we had approximately \$8,221,000 in cash and cash equivalents compared to \$4,683,000 at December 31, 2021, which does not include any restricted funds.
+Our working capital (current assets minus current liabilities) was \$11,729,000 at March 31, 2022 and \$3,303,000 at December 31, 2021.

-As of March 31, 2021, we provided bank guarantees to various governmental bodies (approximately \$1,843,000) and others (approximately \$85,000) in respect of our drilling operation in the aggregate amount of approximately \$1,928,000.
-The (cash) funds backing these guarantees are held in restricted interest-bearing accounts and are reported on the Company's balance sheets as fixed short-term bank deposits restricted.
+As of March 31, 2022, we provided bank guarantees to various governmental bodies (approximately \$1,186,000) and others (approximately \$82,000) in respect of our drilling operation in the aggregate amount of approximately \$1,268,000.
+The (cash) funds backing these guarantees are held in restricted interest-bearing accounts in Israel and are reported on the Company's balance sheets as fixed short-term bank deposits restricted.

-During the three months ended March 31, 2021, cash used in operating activities totaled \$2,141,000.
-Cash provided by financing activities during the three months ended March 31, 2021 was \$2,850,000 and is primarily attributable to proceeds received from the Dividend Reinvestment and Stock Purchase Plan (the "DSPP" or "Plan").
-Net cash used in investing activities such as unproved oil and gas properties, equipment and spare parts was \$7,124,000 for the three months ended March 31, 2021.
+During the three months ended March 31, 2022, and 2021, cash used in operating activities totaled \$2,091,000, and \$2,141,000, respectively.
+Cash provided by financing activities during the three months ended March 31, 2022, and 2021, was \$9,428,000, and \$2,850,000, respectively, and is primarily attributable to proceeds received from the Dividend Reinvestment and Stock Purchase Plan (the "DSPP" or "Plan").
+Net cash used in investing activities such as unproved oil and gas properties, equipment and spare parts was \$3,799,000 and \$7,124,000 for the three months ended March 31, 2022, and 2021, respectively.

 Accounting standards require management to evaluate our ability to continue as a going concern for a period of one year subsequent to the date of the filing of this Form 10-Q. We expect to incur additional significant expenditures to further our exploration and development programs.
-While we raised approximately \$1,180,000 during the period April 1, 2021 through May 13, 2021, we will need to raise additional funds in order to continue our exploration and development activities in our license area.
+While we raised approximately \$2,585,000 during the period April 1, 2022 through May 6, 2022, we will need to raise additional funds in order to continue our exploration and development activities in our license area.
 Additionally, we estimate that, when we are not actively drilling a well, our expenditures are approximately \$600,000 per month excluding exploratory operational activities.
 However, when we are actively drilling a well, we estimate an additional minimum expenditure of approximately \$2,500,000 per month.
 The above estimates are subject to change.
-Subject to the qualifications specified below, management believes that our existing cash balance, coupled with anticipated proceeds under the DSPP, will be sufficient to finance our plan of operations through June 2021.
+Subject to the qualifications specified below, management believes that our existing cash balance, coupled with anticipated proceeds under the DSPP, will be sufficient to finance our plan of operations through January 2023.